lightspeedwp/lsx-testimonials/readme.txt

 We've also made a fantastic [theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) that work well with the LSX Testimonial plugin.

 = It's free, and always will be. =
 We’re firm believers in open source - that’s why we’re releasing the LSX Testimonial plugin for free, forever.
 We offer free support on the [LSX Testimonial support forums](https://wordpress.org/support/plugin/lsx-testimonials).

+= Support =
+We offer premium support for this plugin.
+Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).

 == Installation ==